wp-plugins/social-login-sharing-buttons-with-analytics-by-soclever/readme.txt

 = Social Login =
 Eliminate registration forms and let your customer / visitors sign-up in few seconds using trusted IDs like Facebook, Twitter, Google, Yahoo, and more.
 Increase your sign-up rates and start building a loyal customer list today.

+= Social Sharing =
+Allow users to share your pages to famous social networks and get free traffic from social networks.

+= Sharing Reports from API =
+We use API provided by social networks to count shares of your website pages.
+It makes it possible to get accurate history of your page's shares.

+= Cookie Data =
+Unlike other FREE sharing buttons SoClever DOES NOT sell your customer cookie data which allows competitors to target your customers/visitors.

 = Track Revenue =
 Have an e-commerce site?
 Track revenue per social user, download customer segments to personalise your messaging.
 Segment your customers into groups to help future marketing efforts.